megamattzilla/secure-deliver-optimize-genai/docs/class2/class2.rst

 ..  image:: ./_static/class2-1.png

-Execute the following command to install NGINX Ingress controlle with the provided helm chart.
+Execute the following command to install NGINX Ingress controller with the provided helm chart.

 .. code-block:: bash